Raj Kapoor: Personal life

-On 12 May 1946, Raj Kapoor married Krishna Malhotra (1930-2018), a first cousin of his father Prithviraj.
-She was then 16 and he was 22.
+On 12 May 1946, Raj Kapoor married Krishna Malhotra (30 December 1930 – 1 October 2018), a first cousin of his father Prithviraj.
+She was then 15 and he was 21.
 Krishna was one of nine siblings, and following her marriage, many of them joined the Hindi film industry.
 Her brothers, Rajendra Nath, Prem Nath and Narendra Nath, later became actors, and her sister Uma is married to actor Prem Chopra.

-Raj and Krishna Kapoor had five children: three sons, actors Randhir Kapoor, Rishi Kapoor and Rajiv Kapoor, and two daughters, Ritu Nanda and Rima Jain.
+Raj and Krishna Kapoor had five children: three sons, actors Randhir Kapoor (born 15 February 1947), Rishi Kapoor (4 September 1952 – 30 April 2020) and Rajiv Kapoor (25 August 1962 – 9 February 2021),and two daughters, Ritu Nanda (née Kapoor) (30 October 1948 – 14 January 2020) and Reema Jain (née Kapoor).
 Randhir is married to former actress Babita and is the father of actresses Karisma Kapoor and Kareena Kapoor.
-Rishi's widow is actress Neetu Singh and their two children are daughter Riddhima Kapoor, and son, actor Ranbir Kapoor.
-Raj Kapoor's elder daughter, Ritu Nanda, was married to industrialist Rajan Nanda (scion of the family which promoted and controls the Escorts group), and they had two children: daughter Nitasha Nanda and son, Nikhil Nanda, married to Shweta, daughter of actors Amitabh Bachchan and Jaya Bachchan.
-Raj Kapoor's younger daughter, Rima Jain, is married to investment banker Manoj Jain and is the mother of Armaan Jain and Aadar Jain, both actors.
+Rishi's widow is actress Neetu Singh and their son is actor Ranbir Kapoor.
+Kapoor's elder daughter, Ritu Nanda, was married to industrialist Rajan Nanda and their son is Nikhil Nanda, married to Shweta, daughter of actors Amitabh Bachchan and Jaya Bachchan.

-Both of Kapoor's brothers, all three of Kapoor's sons, two of Kapoor's daughters-in-law, three of Kapoor's grandchildren and a great-grandson are all actors in the Hindi film industry.
-His granddaughters Karisma Kapoor and Kareena Kapoor (daughters of Kapoor's eldest son Randhir), and grandson Ranbir Kapoor (son of Kapoor's second son Rishi) are the latest Hindi cinema superstars from the Kapoor family, while another of his grandsons, Nikhil Nanda (Kapoor's daughter Ritu's son), is a noted industrialist.
-Nikhil's son, Agastya Nanda, made his acting debut with The Archies in 2023.
+His grandson Nikhil's son, Agastya Nanda, made his acting debut with The Archies in 2023.

-Kapoor had a longtime romantic relationship with renowned actress Nargis Dutt during the 1940s and 1950s, despite being a married man, although neither ever publicly admitted to this.
+Kapoor had a longtime romantic relationship with actress Nargis Dutt during the 1940s and 1950s, despite being a married man, although neither ever publicly admitted to this.
 The couple starred in several films together, including Awaara and Shree 420.
 As Kapoor would not leave his wife and children, Nargis ended their relationship after Chori Chori and married her co-star Sunil Dutt with whom she fell in love on the set of Mother India (1957).
 In 2017, his second son Rishi confirmed his father's affairs in his autobiography Khullam Khulla.

 Krishna Raj Kapoor died on 1 October 2018.
 Rajan Nanda, husband of Ritu Nanda, died on 5 August 2018.
 In January 2020, Ritu Nanda herself died.
 She was followed three months later by her younger brother Rishi, Kapoor's second son, who died in April 2020.
 Kapoor's third and youngest son, Rajiv, died in February 2021.

-Dilip Kumar, Mukesh, Shailendra, Hasrat Jaipuri, Dev Anand, Pran, Rajendra Kumar, Manna Dey, Shankar Jaikishan, Hrishikesh Mukherjee, Khwaja Ahmad Abbas and Rajesh Khanna were among Kapoor's closest friends from the movie industry.